supabase-community/supabase-mcp/README.md

 - `merge_branch`: Merges migrations and edge functions from a development branch to production.
 - `reset_branch`: Resets migrations of a development branch to a prior version.
 - `rebase_branch`: Rebases development branch on production to handle migration drift.

-#### Development Tools

-- `search_docs`: Searches the Supabase documentation for up-to-date information.
-LLMs can use this to find answers to questions or learn how to use specific features.
-- `generate_typescript_types`: Generates TypeScript types based on the database schema.
-LLMs can save this to a file and use it in their code.

-#### Cost Confirmation

-- `get_cost`: Gets the cost of a new project or branch for an organization.
-- `confirm_cost`: Confirms the user's understanding of new project or branch costs.
-This is required to create a new project or branch.

 ## Other MCP servers